tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Argentina.md

 * **URL_PAYMENT_RECEIPT_HTML**: payment receipt in HTML format.
 This is where you need to redirect the payment when the payer selects cash payment.
 * **URL_PAYMENT_RECEIPT_PDF**: payment receipt in PDF format.

-### Method invocation
+### API call
-The following are the examples of the request and response of this payment method.
+The following are the bodies of the request and response of this payment method.

 {{< tabs tabTotal="2" tabID="4" tabName1="JSON" tabName2="XML" >}}
 {{< tab tabNum="1" >}}
 <br>

-Request example:
+Request body:
 ```JSON
 {
    "language": "es",